Carol Young Suh Lee

 Carol Young Suh Lee (born 21 December 2001) is a Northern Mariana Islander-born American tennis player.

-Lee has a career high ITF junior combined ranking of 150 achieved on 31 December 2018 and became the first person from the Northern Mariana Islands to compete in a junior Grand Slam tournament, at the 2019 Australian Open.
-She Also has a high career WTA ranking of 214 achieved on 24 October 2025.
+She has career-high rankings by the WTA of 140 in singles, achieved on 10 August 2026, and 228 in doubles, achieved on 20 April 2026.
+Lee became the first person from the Northern Mariana Islands to compete in a junior Grand Slam tournament, at the 2019 Australian Open.

-Lee represents Pacific Oceania at the Fed Cup, where she has a W/L record of 16–3.
+Lee represents Pacific Oceania at the Billie Jean King Cup, where she has a win/loss record of 16–3.

+Lee qualified to make her WTA Tour main-draw debut at the 2026 Prague Open, defeating fellow qualifier Veronika Podrez in the first round, before losing to top seed Marie Bouzková in the second.

+She won her first WTA 125 singles title at the 2026 Polish Open, defeating Gabriela Knutson in the final, having overcome top seed Elsa Jacquemot in the first round.

+Having won the USTA wildcard challenge, Lee made her major tournament debut at the 2026 US Open, losing in the first round to Katie Boulter in three sets.